Dipodium: Ecology

 It is thought that the flowers attract native bees and wasps through floral mimicry.

 Uses

-An infusion of the leaves of Dipodium pandanum is traditionally drunk in Bouganville to help relieve respiratory infections.
+An infusion of the leaves of Dipodium pandanum is traditionally drunk in Bougainville to help relieve respiratory infections.

 Use in horticulture

-Leafless hyacinth orchids are impossible to grow in cultivation but D. pandanum is easy to grow in warm climates.
+Leafless hyacinth orchids are impossible to grow in cultivation but D. pandanum and D. ensifolium are easy to grow in warm climates.

 Species

-The following is a list of described species in the genus Dipodium, recognised by the World Checklist of Selected Plant Families apart from Dipodium punctatum which is recognised as a species in Australia (rather than as a synonym of Dipodium squamatum).
+The following is a list of described species in the genus Dipodium, recognised by Plants of the World Online apart from Dipodium punctatum which is recognised as a species in Australia (rather than as a synonym of Dipodium squamatum).